 The true significance of a data centre’s tier rating arises because it depends on all aspects of the site’s infrastructure that impact operation, including both subsystems installed and operational sustainability.
 This in turn involves many factors, including topology decisions, about robustness and operability, construction implementation, site management and staffing.
-The rating is also constrained by the infrastructure’s lowest-rated aspect.
+The rating is also constrained by the data centre infrastructure’s lowest-rated aspect.
 For example, a site with a robust Tier 4 UPS installation and a Tier 2 chilled water system will be limited to a Tier 2 site rating.

 Tier 1 data centre is considered the least reliable because its capacity components are non-redundant.
 If the data centre experiences a power outage, it’s likely that you will incur downtime due to the lack of backup systems in place.
 You’ll also be out of action every time the data centre shuts down for maintenance.

 A Tier 2 data centre has to ensure that all capacity components are fully redundant.
 This means that unlike a Tier 1, planned outages for maintenance won’t impact your uptime.
-However, a Tier 2 will offer a significantly lower uptime guarantee than a Tier 3 or 4 data centre.
+However, Tier 2 will offer a significantly lower uptime guarantee than a Tier 3 or 4 data centre infrastructure.
 If your online services aren’t business critical and you can accommodate some downtime, then a Tier 2 may meet your needs.

 For the majority of small – medium sized businesses, Tier 3 data centres are usually a good fit.
 You should be guaranteed around 99.98%+ uptime guarantee.
 There should be no downtime for maintenance, unless major work is required and all equipment is dual-powered with multiple uplinks.

 This is the top tier – and will be your most expensive option, but they offer a 99.99% uptime guarantee.
 All equipment is fully fault-resistant, achieved by creating physical copies of all essential equipment.
 This is known as N+N. You should expect no interruption of service for outages – either planned or unplanned.
-This type of data centre is generally used by large, global businesses or public sector organisations.
+This type of data centre design is generally used by large, global businesses or public sector organisations.
 Remember, Tier ratings are a guide only.
-You may find that some Tier 3 data centres offer some of the benefits of a Tier 4.
+You may find that some Tier 3 data centres offer some of the benefits of Tier 4.

 If you have any queries or require more detail on data centre tiers and which level fits best for your business, get in touch with one of our KUP data centre experts.